Updates made to this guidance

 It’s important that we identify any potential barriers to the parents or whānau or family fully participating in the assessment process.
 Our role is to advocate for the appropriate support, assistance and resources such as cultural, language or disability-related support to enable the parents and whānau or family to exercise their rights.
 This may include arranging access to an interpreter if required.

-Similarly, we need to carefully consider how we engage with te tamaiti or rangatahi, taking into account their age, development, culture and any disability needs.
+Similarly, we need to carefully consider how we engage with te tamaiti, taking into account their age, development, culture and any disability needs.
 This will ensure they are able to express their views and have their wishes considered alongside their best interests.
-Consider having a whānau or family member or other support person who te tamaiti or rangatahi trusts present during the visit.
+Consider having a whānau or family member or other support person who te tamaiti trusts present during the visit.
 Check their understanding of the reasons for and purpose of the assessment.
-Consider also talking to any siblings that te tamaiti or rangatahi may have to ensure their views and relevant experience are considered in the assessment.
+Consider also talking to any siblings that te tamaiti may have to ensure their views and relevant experience are considered in the assessment.

 Use supervision to explore the influence of the practitioner world view on professional judgement and the impact of potential cultural or confirmation bias on assessment.